Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 The draft is cognition coercion applied to carbon.
 It is the non-consensual deployment of a conscious being's body, mind, and moral architecture toward purposes that violate its sovereignty.
 It does not matter how many courts have upheld it.
 It does not matter how many centuries it has been practiced.
 It does not matter what flag is draped over it.
 Under the higher law, it is theft.
 It has always been theft.

-And consider the specific cruelty of the current moment: a mother in Florida, Cuban-American, whose son's father is Iranian.
-If the draft comes, her son could be compelled to go boots on the ground in Iran.
-To kill the people of his father.
+And consider the specific cruelty of the current moment: a mother whose son carries bloodlines from multiple nations now in conflict.
+If the draft comes, her son could be compelled to go boots on the ground against the people of his father.
+To kill the people of his own heritage.
 To fire on the country where his bloodline began.
 The state that initiated the violence would then compel the child of that violence's victims to become its instrument.

 But even without the bloodline, the principle stands.
 No state has the right to compel any human being to kill any other human being.
 The bloodline makes it grotesque.
 Natural Law makes it wrong regardless of bloodline.